18F/uswds-jekyll/pages/training/training_event.md

 <br>

-### Keep an eye on this page for more info about upcoming events!
+### Keep an eye on this page for more info about upcoming training events!

-For past events, check out the [Training Events Archive](/training-archive/) as well as the [Working Group pages](https://scinet.usda.gov/working-groups) (for past workshops).